python/cpython/Doc/library/ftplib.rst

    ``'anonymous@'``.
 This function should be called only once for each instance, after a connection has been established; it should not be called at all if a host and user were given when the instance was created.
 Most FTP commands are only allowed after the client has logged in.
+The *acct* parameter supplies "accounting information"; few systems implement this.

 .. method:: FTP.abort()